 I can’t quite keep track of how many zillions of dollars Adelson has lost lately.
 Besides the religious prohibition of taking joy in another’s downfall, I have practical reasons for trying to avoid schadenfreude.
 Adelson, reduced to his last few millions, will retain his health insurance, I’m sure.
 He may lose a home or six, but not the last one.
 That can’t be said for all the people he’ll lay off.
 Meanwhile, the Forward reports, he may leave Birthright $20 million short this year.
 That’s the livelihood of tour guides, lecturers, and hotel workers.

 Which brings me to Bernie Madoff.
 In principle, Madoff’s con worked a lot like a casino.
 It sold the illusion that everyone could get richer with nothing being produced.
 Unlike a Macao casino, it was illegal.
+Unlike a Norwegian casino (known in Norway as “casino på nett“), it was not only online.
 A lot of people will go down with Madoff.
 Some were well off till last weekend.
 The New York Times describes one man, Richard Spring, who

 That’s one face of Madoff’s allegedcrime.
 Another is all the philanthropies destroyed, either because they had their money with him, or because they depended on donations from him, or because they depended on donations from people who invested with him.
 So the Gift of Life Foundation, the bone-marrow registry, is in deep trouble.
 The news reports describe this as if it’s a matter of numbers in accounting books, rather than of cancer patients who will die, not to mention employees who will be unemployed.
 Those who live in the United States won’t have health insurance.
 Wherever they live, their kids will be less likely to go to college.